 The first few weeks of our quarantine were, I’m almost ashamed to say, vaguely blissful.
 My husband and I were getting along better than we have in years, surely because things had slowed down; he was more engaged in family life, and we felt grateful and lucky to be safe and healthy.
 Our daughter seemed to be thriving doing art projects and heading to empty beaches with me in the middle of the week.
 None of us thought this would last very long.

-That was two and a half months ago now, and L.A.’s Shelter in Place orders have been extended two more months (at least).
-Like most families, our situation has devolved considerably and we are deep in survival-of-the-family mode, which leaves very little time for our marriage.
+That was many months ago now, and, like most families, our situation has devolved considerably and we are deep in survival-of-the-family mode, which leaves very little time for our marriage.
 And yet, with so little time for our marriage, our family life falls apart at a rapid pace as my husband and I become more brittle with each other.
 It’s a vicious Catch-22.

 “For our family to work,” we try to explain to our daughter on one of our walks, “Mama and Papa need to talk to each other.
 If we don’t get a chance to talk, our family cannot work well.”